We are involved in a series of clinical trials called DevelopAKUre, lasting five-and-a-half years. These will determine if a potential new drug,

-SOFIA will test patients for Ochronosis, the process where cartilage is discoloured black by the effects of AKU.
+SOFIA tested patients for Ochronosis, the process where cartilage is discoloured black by the effects of AKU.
 This is thought to be the earliest sign of the more damaging symptoms of AKU.
-SOFIA aims to recruit 32 patients from a range of 7 age groups from 16 to 50+.
-The study will require one visit to the Royal Liverpool University Hospital.
+SOFIA recruited 32 patients from a range of 7 age groups from 16 to 50+.
+The study required one visit to the Royal Liverpool University Hospital.

 Further information can also be found on our clinical trials microsite, www.developakure.eu.

 My name is Alev Sen. I’m the main researcher on a study of treatment for AKU in UK hea.. ...more